- American Physical Society Sites

 In addition, the nomination should include:

-2016 Selection Committee Members: Bill Kruer (Chair), Melissa Douglass (Vice Chair), Nuno Loureiro (Award recipient), Greg Hammett, Alec Thomas
+2017 Selection Committee Members: Melissa Douglass (Chair), Cameron Geddes (Vice Chair), Tammy Ma ('16 Award recipient), Nuno Loureiro, Alec Thomas

 Serving a diverse and inclusive community of physicists worldwide is a primary goal for APS.
 Nominations of qualified women, members of underrepresented minority groups, and scientists from outside the United States are especially encouraged.